willbefinetree/seoul-logistics-analysis/README.md

 # seoul-logistics-analysis
+2018~2022
-Analysis of Online Consumption Trends and Logistics Changes Using Seoul’s Urban Living Logistics Data
+Analysis of Online Consumption Trends and Logistics Changes in Seoul